By Rob Shaul

 When I first started coaching I had another term and called it: “mental toughness.”

 Mental “fitness” is a much more accurate term.
-“Fitness” implies an attribute which can be developed, and built.
+“Fitness” implies an attribute that can be developed, and built.
 But also an attribute which can decondition, and be lost.

 In my role as a strength and conditioning coach, I learned part of my athlete’s success depended upon my ability to “coach” their mental fitness, just as hard as I coached their physical fitness.
 We developed a set of mental fitness “rules” for our work events to help athletes, and I developed a style of “sticks & carrots” to develop my athletes’ mental fitness.